 What could make sipping a delicious glass of wine in beautiful Napa County even better?
 Knowing that the wine isn't only good on your palate, but is also good for the Earth.

 Luckily, that type of eco-friendly experience is easy to find in Napa, an area with a long history of treating the environment right.
-Fun fact: This May marks 50 years since the county became the nation's very first "agricultural preserve," which essentially paved the road (pun intended) for the area to remain as beautiful as it is today, rather than run over with development.
+Over 50 years ago, the county became the nation's very first "agricultural preserve," which essentially paved the road (pun intended) for the area to remain as beautiful as it is today, rather than run over with development.

 Thanks to that bold law, we still get to revel in our beloved Napa scenery, with its stunning rolling hills, picturesque meadows, and lush forests.
 Today, many of Napa's vintners remain not only committed to, but on the cutting-edge, of taking care of the land through sustainability initiatives.
 In fact, nearly one-quarter of the county's 500 wineries are now certified through Napa Green, an environmental certification program that recognizes vineyards for their environmentally savvy operations, from soil to bottle.
 To guide visitors wishing to support these sustainably minded wineries, the org has even compiled some sample wine tasting itineraries, each with three wineries and organized by region as well as theme (such as Art & Architecture and Bees & Bocce).